BostonCybernetics-Training/GhidraAutomations/README.md

 Watch the instructional video: [Introduction to the Ghidra API](https://youtu.be/XMd_LbcuQ44) Get the Jupyter notebook and [material](https://github.com/BostonCybernetics-Training/GhidraAutomations/tree/main/Ghidra_API_Introduction)

 Are you brand new to the Ghidra API and Ghidra scripting?
 Or perhaps you find yourself drowning in API documents.
-Start here to demystify the API.
+Start here to demystify the API and learn what Ghidra scripting is all about.

 ## Extracting Mnemonic Frequency with Ghidra Scripting
 Watch the instructional video [Mnemonic Frequency](https://youtu.be/-IcugoENri8)